iulyanp/iulyanp.github.io/_posts/php/2018-02-01-graceful-restart-php-fpm.md

 ```

 You can reload the php-fpm process just by running `sudo /bin/systemctl reload php-fpm`.
-You can find out what systemd reload nginx will do by looking at the ExecReload= option in the [Service] section in the nginx.service unit file.
+You can find out what systemd reload php-fpm will do by looking at the ExecReload= option in the [Service] section in the php-fpm.service unit file.

 ```ini
 [Unit]